-As of the end of February 2018, the GPA is participated in by 19 countries/regions.
+As of the end of February 2019, the GPA is participated in by 46 countries/regions.
 Furtherance of accession negotiation with new parties is an important issue for the coming years.
-Ten countries are currently involved in accession negotiations -- Albania, Australia, China, the Republic of Georgia, Jordan, Kyrgyz Republic, Oman, Russia, Tajikistan, and Macedonia.
+11 countries are currently involved in accession negotiations -- Albania, Australia (its accession was adopted at the WTO Committee on Government Procurement in October 2018), China, the Republic of Georgia, Jordan, Kyrgyz Republic, Oman, Russia, Tajikistan, Macedonia, and the UK (at the end of February 2019, its accession was adopted at the WTO committee on Government Procurement assuming that the UK leaves the EU on March 30, 2019).
 China, in particular, has a large government procurement market, and its accession will have a large impact on promoting the accession of non-parties.
 Therefore, early accession of China at a high commitment level is desired.